 Crown agents - purchase on behalf of the public sector

 Buying houses of overseas companies are often located in the UK and can often have vast purchasing budgets.
 You will still have to deal with the physical process of exporting, but large sales can be achieved.

 Before finalising your business strategy it is important to research each market entry option and consider all elements in relation to how your existing customers prefer to do business as well as your product or service; the nature of your product or service will preclude some entry methods.
+How easy it is to do business in a particular country will also play a part, so you could consider using a Market Ranking Report, which takes factors like this into account.
 You should also consider the resources you have available; what language skills, staff resource, sales and marketing or financial resources do you have?

 Get help with your research with data from Kompass

 As business information specialists, we at Kompass, know that your results hinge on effectively targeting the right audience.
 Whether you set out to focus on Europe, America, Africa, Asia or Australia, a key aspect of exporting will be to research and find the best potential markets.

 Our worldwide business information database gives you access to 33 million companies across 70 countries globally and can be refined geographically, by size, company type and many more!
 With access to business data from Kompass, we can help you to focus on the best target markets that offer your company the greatest opportunities.
 Contact us to find out more about how we can help you as you plan your export strategy.

 Our Kompass Export Zone builds on our business information expertise, by giving access to straightforward guidance on some of the key factors to consider when exporting, research advice and country specific market information.
 For more advice on getting started on your export journey, see our guide to planning your export strategy.